AllStarLink/Allmon3/SECURITY.md

 ## Reporting a Vulnerability

-Until release of a v1.0.0, report security issues to the [Issue system](https://github.com/AllStarLink/Allmon3/issues).
+Report vulnerabilities in GitHub using **[Report a security vulnerability](https://github.com/AllStarLink/Allmon3/security/advisories/new)**.